ByronHawksmith/blog/_posts/2025-01-04-The-Pendulum-Swings.md

 1. **Psychological Warfare:** Men shape narratives, challenge ideologies, and dismantle systems of control.
 The mind is the ultimate battlefield, and disciplined men wield it like a scalpel.
 2. **Spiritual Warfare:** Men aligned with God become immovable.
 They fight for eternal truths, standing against the tide of relativism and chaos with conviction and faith.
-3. **Structural Warfare:** Men rebuild broken systems, creating frameworks rooted in efficiency, justice, and purpose.
+3. **Structural Warfare:** Men rebuild broken systems, creating frameworks rooted in efficiency, meritocracy, justice, and purpose.
 4. **Systemic Warfare:** Through strategy and unity, men dismantle corruption, inefficiency, and falsehoods, replacing them with order.

-This is not brute force.
+This reckoning is not brute force.
 It is precise, multifaceted, and unstoppable when aligned with higher purpose.

 ---